-Figure 2: Plots produced by plot_grid when supplied a raster object produced by make_grid a) using default settings, b) settings that increase the number of times depth strata are horizontally split, and c) settings that produce a more linear depth gradient and increase the number of divisions.
+Figure 2: Plots produced by plot_grid when supplied a raster object produced by make_grid a) using default settings, b) settings that increase the number of times depth strata are split, and c) settings that produce a more linear depth gradient and increase the number of divisions.
 In these plots, the yellow to purple color gradient represents depth, the thick grey lines delineate divisions and thin white lines delineate strata.